StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 This is the text based documentation, you can find an example transformation with some pictures [here](Transformation_example.pdf).

 ## Foreword
 - the TOSCA model is a graph.
-So we are talking about some graph terms.
+So the document has some graph terms.
 For further information please read the documentation of the core/model.
 - plugin gets some properties (at the beginning of transformation) from the user to create connection to CloudFoundry instance.
 - plugin is using visitor patterns for nodes.
 The visitors contain the logic for the node types.
 - there will be created one manifest for all applications in the model